coinmesh/coinmesh/adapters/lnd-adapter/README.md

 # LND Adapter

 LND Adapter uses `ln-service` under the covers.
 This is a wrapper with tests and documentation for that project.
+There are some additional subtle differences in what is exported and how the library is used.

 ## Tests